 Document-sharing tools centralise digital documents through a cloud-based service for easy access, permission management and collaboration.
 Google Drive and Dropbox are potentially the most well-known examples of this kind of tool.

 While a supplementary tool that was once used when a physical meeting was not practical, video conferencing has now become the world’s most-valued technology.
 Zoom, Skype and Hangouts enable us to hold face-to-face calls with team members and customers which have become crucial to supporting communication and relationships.
 Group chats via Microsoft Teams can help manage large team project calls, ironing out any doubts or concerns, and helping to push projects in the right direction.

 Working remotely - but together

 Employee productivity and wellness are now dependent on effective communication during times of enforced remote work.
 Communication, as always, is the cornerstone of success for us as productive teams and healthy humans.
-Leveraging the right technology and tools can support these challenges, and the fast adoption of them will set teams up for success now and into the future.
+Leveraging the right technology and remote project management tools can support these challenges, and the fast adoption of them will set teams up for success now and into the future.

 Building a resilient and productive hybrid work environment requires the right hardware, software and processes.
 Download our Smarter Workplaces Guide for a step-by-step strategy for implementing an effective hybrid work model that equips your employees to work anywhere, any time.